 Information on how we can secure a death certificate for our deceased loved ones rarely gets attention until the time comes when we have to do it.
 If you want to prepare for this eventuality, this is an excellent guide for you.
-It’s better to be educated about the proper documentation, especially when you are dealing with individual cases like a death that occurred out of the country.
+It’s better to be educated about the proper documentation and how you get a death certificate, especially when dealing with individual cases like a death that occurred out of the country.

-This certification comes from the office of the State, dealing with vital statistics and will be issued wherever the death occurred.
-The registrar of the office will provide an acknowledgement of the death, its cause and specific location.
+This certification comes from the State’s office, dealing with vital statistics and will be issued wherever the death occurred.
+The registrar of the office will provide an acknowledgment of the death, causes, and specific location.

 Read on to learn about the process and handle the records on the death of a loved one.

-A death certificate is a legal document granted and released by the state upon the death of an individual.
-It includes details about the person’s death – the time, location and the cause, as well as some other pertinent information.
+A death certificate is a legal document granted and released by the State upon an individual’s death.
+It includes details about the person’s death – the time, location and cause, as well as some other pertinent information.
 This document is filed within the State where the death occurred, and the vital statistics division of the State will keep it as a permanent record.

 This certification is validated and confirmed by an official stamp either from the vital statistics state office, other agencies that keep essential records or even government-authorized third-party entities.
 It is a crucial lawful proof of a person’s death.
-It will be valuable in various legal transactions such as the transfer of land titles, social security benefits for survivors, closure of investments and bank accounts, and all types of insurance claims (burial, final expense, and life).
+Reasons for needing a death certificate include various legal transactions such as the transfer of land titles, social security benefits for survivors, closure of investments and bank accounts, and insurance claims (burial, final expense, and life).

-Typically, the first who requests for this document is the funeral company that arranges the memorial service since it’s part of the requirements in taking care of the personal affairs of the dead.
+Typically, the first who requests for this document is the funeral company that arranges the memorial service since its part of the requirements in taking care of the dead’s personal affairs.

 Anyone can request a death certificate for information purposes.
-However, if you need a certified copy, only those who are related to the deceased by blood or marriage (immediate family), the estate executor, or those who have proof of interest on the estate can request for it (valid for most states).
+However, suppose you need a certified copy.
+In that case, only those who are related to the deceased by blood or marriage (immediate family), the estate executor, or those who have proof of interest on the estate can request for it (valid for most states).